Edward Rushton

-Edward Rushton (1756–1814) was a British poet, writer and bookseller from Liverpool, England.
-He worked as a sailor aboard a slave ship as a young man, and became an abolitionist as a result.
-After losing his own vision, he opened a school for the blind, the oldest such school in continuous operation in the world.
+Edward Rushton (13 November 1756 – 22 November 1814) was an English poet, writer and bookseller from Liverpool.
+He worked as a sailor onboard several slave ships as a young man, and became an abolitionist as a result.
+After losing his own vision, Rushton opened a school for the blind, the oldest such school in continuous operation in the world.

 Early life

-Edward Rushton was born in Liverpool, Lancashire, England on 13 November 1756.
+Edward Rushton was born in Liverpool, Lancashire on 13 November 1756.
 He was enrolled at the Liverpool Free School from the age of 6 until the age of 9.
 He left school and at the age of 11 he became an apprentice with Messrs.
 Watt and Gregson, a firm that traded in the West Indies.

 Life at sea

 Rushton quickly became an experienced sailor.
 For example, at age 16, he took the helm of a ship which the captain and crew were about to abandon and guided them safely back to Liverpool.
 Because of this event, he was promoted from his apprenticeship to the position of second mate.
 In addition, at the age of 17 he survived the sinking of a slave ship he was aboard while on the way back from Guinea.

 Working with human cargo gave Rushton first-hand experience with the ways that slaves were treated, and caused him to become an abolitionist later in life.
 In 1773, the same year that he survived the ship sinking, Rushton was sailing to Dominica with human cargo when a highly contagious outbreak of ophthalmia struck many of the slaves.
 The disease spread quickly and Rushton was appalled with the conditions that the slaves had to endure, so he would sneak food and water to them.
 He also reprimanded the captain, and because of this he was ultimately charged with mutiny.
 However, his contact with the slaves during the outbreak caused him to contract ophthalmia himself, and he became completely blind in his left eye and developed a cataract-like condition in his right eye.